Kleinman Summer Fellowships

 Make the most of your summer with a fellowship designed for you.
-Our three energy policy fellowships give Penn students a unique, hands-on learning experience at high-profile institutions.
+Our energy policy fellowships give Penn students a unique, hands-on learning experience at high-profile institutions.
 Work at the International Energy Agency in Paris, Energia at The Hague, or the Philadelphia Energy Authority—right here in your own city.

 Energy Education in Action

 Learn about global energy challenges, work alongside the world’s leading experts, and research energy topics of interest to you.